MickyMori/RT2_Assignments/RT2_Assignment_2/my_assignment/README.md

-Research Track I Second Assignment
+Research Track II Second Assignment
 =================================

 Student: [Michele Moriconi](https://github.com/MickyMori) (S4861803), Professor: [Carmine Tommaso Recchiuto](https://github.com/CarmineD8)
 ------------------------------------------------------------------------------------------------------------------------------------------

-This is the second assignment for the course Research Track 1 held at Genoa's University.
+This is the second assignment for the course Research Track 2 held at Genoa's University.
 The assignment required to create three nodes to make a robot move in the environment and to retrieve some data.

 Installing and running
 ----------------------